“The Personal Mottos That Transformed My ADHD Life”

 - Watch for patterns.
 Which tasks do you frequently struggle to get done?
 Where do you find the most resistance and hot spots in your life?

 - Troubleshoot with your brain in mind.
 Time to get creative.
 Do you struggle to put away your clothes?
-I’ve seen some people replace their hangers with S-hooks, or even install a pegboard in their Does trash pile up on your desk?
+I’ve seen some people replace their hangers with S-hooks, or even install a pegboard.
+Does trash pile up on your desk?
 Move your trash can within arm’s reach.

 - Break down daunting tasks.
 Think smaller steps and remember my second motto.
 If breaking down a big task is difficult in itself, use a tool like Magic ToDo – GoblinTools to break it down for you.
 (Seriously, it’s fantastic.)